 Paths are relative to the individual feature as the context node.

-Only the “child” axis is permitted and the optional ‘child::’ prefix is not used.
+Only the “child” axis is permitted and the optional “child::” prefix is not used.

 Predicates as described in the XPath specification are not used.

-The effect is to allow <attr> fields to describe sub-attributes in terms of camel case codes separated by ‘/’ characters.
+The effect is to allow <attr> fields to describe sub-attributes in terms of camel case codes separated by “/” characters.
 (It also allows a simple attribute to be designated by its camel case code alone as described above.)

 EXAMPLE 1: An attributeCombination with value categoryOfRadioStation = 20 selects features with categoryOfRadioStation attributes that have the value 20 (AIS Base station).